 The content is well organized, and you can find genre-specific music very easily.
 You can create your own playlist with a specific selection of songs or simply go with the playlists that are curated by Apple Music itself.
 There’s also an option to download the music and listen to them offline.
+One of my favorite features of Apple music is the time-synced lyrics feature that shows song lyrics in-tune with the audio.
 Apple Music streams music on 256Kbps, and it’s also available on Android, macOS, and Windows.
 Apple Music gives you three months of free trial after which it’s priced at $9.99 per month for a single user and $14.99 month for up to six users.

 Download Apple Music (Free trial, $9.99/month)

 Spotify is known to be one of the best music streaming apps in the game and rightfully so.
-The service has over 80 million paying subscribers, and it has over 40 million tracks.
+The service has over 120 million paying subscribers, and it has around 50 million tracks.
 Spotify is truly the place to be if you are looking for international tracks.
 One of the main advantages of using Spotify is that it offers a free tier with which you can listen to its huge catalog without having to pay for it.
 It is, however, worth pointing out that the free account only lets you listen to songs in shuffle mode.

 Spotify also has cross-platform support with which you can seamlessly switch between the app, web player, and more.
 You can go ahead and download the Spotify app for free and get a free trial for 30 days.
 After that, you’ll have to cough up $9.99 per month for the premium version which will unlock offline support, ad-free music and more.